Perpetual-Incantation/keep_clone/README.md

 # keep_clone
-# In this app i have implement add notes and edit notes and delete notes feature.
-(CRUD) feature
+# In this app i have implement add notes, edit notes and delete notes feature(CRUD).
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).